Q: What if I win one claim and I lose the other?

-People ask like what steps should I take to prepare for my IU Benefits and SSDI claims?
-Well, the first place to start is really just start gathering up your medical documentation.
+People ask, “What steps should I take to prepare for my IU Benefits and SSDI claims?”
+Well, the first place to start is to just start gathering up your medical documentation.
 Both the VA and the Social Security Administration are going to want evidence.
 They’re going to want evidence of your conditions, how severe your conditions are, they’re going to want to look at can you work.

 If you’re applying for Social Security disability and individual employability for mental conditions, we can’t stress how important it would be to work with a psychologist.
 Now, granted that’s good for treatment but you can also have a psychologist write reports for you.
 These reports are going to detail things like, how bad your conditions are, how they affect your life, how they prevent you from working.

 Another expert our veterans disability benefits lawyers use a lot of times is doctors outside of the VA.
 That’s something a lot of veterans don’t know this.
 If you get treatment at a VA clinic, you can still go outside of that, you can get doctor statements from doctors outside of the VA.
 We do on a very large number of the appeals that we file.
 We send in medical documentation that really details what your disabilities are, how bad they’re affecting your life and then on the VA side, we connect it to your service.